 Bonus rip-off: by delaying the cancellation of private mortgage insurance

 Private mortgage insurance (PMI) protects lenders from the financial loss they suffer when borrowers default on their mortgage payments.
 It also allows borrowers who don’t have enough savings for a 20% down payment to get approved for loans and interest rates they would otherwise not qualify for.

 However, PMIs are expensive and no longer necessary once a homeowner has built some equity, which is why federal law allows borrowers to request a cancellation of their PMI on the date their mortgage is scheduled to drop to 80% of the original value of the property.
 Just avoiding a few months of PMI payments can save you hundreds of dollars, which explains why many banks are so slow at processing their clients PMI cancellation requests.

 We’re not saying that all banks are bad or that they don’t provide a valuable service to society.
 Savings accounts, auto loans, mortgages and credit cards are powerful tools when used wisely.
-However, it’s important to remain skeptical and always remember that banks are businesses that offers valuable services because they turn out a tidy profit, not for philanthropic reasons.
+However, it’s important to remain skeptical and always remember that banks are businesses that offer valuable services because they turn out a tidy profit, not for philanthropic reasons.
 Keep that in mind and you’ll have a fighting chance of keeping hold of your savings and even generating a little interest of your own.